APrettyCoolProgram/crispy-box/README.md

 If you require different specifications for your CrispyDeven Virtual Machine, you can [build your own](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Building-CrispyBox-from-scratch.md) CrispyBox from scratch.

 When you spin up your CrispyBox, the Dropbox deamon will automatically starts.
-Follow the on-screen instructions.
+Follow the on-screen instructions to start syncing your data.

+The last step is to map a drive to your CrispyBox.
+You'll need to find out the IP that CrispyBox is using:
+    ```
+    $ ip addr show
+    ```

+Then, using your preferred method, map to "\\<IP_ADDRESS>\CrispyBox".